galaxyproject/training-material/topics/dev/tutorials/interactive-tools/tutorial.md

 This tutorial demonstrates how to build and deploy a Galaxy Interactive Tool (GxIT).
 GxITs are accessible through the Galaxy tool panel, like any installed Galaxy tool.
 Our example application is a simple R Shiny app that we call `Tabulator`.

 There are three elements to a GxIT - an application script, a Docker container and a Galaxy tool XML file.
-This tutorial will take you through creating those components, and installing them as new interactive tools into a local Galaxy instance and an existing Galaxy instance.
+This tutorial will take you through creating those components, and installing them as a new interactive tool into a local Galaxy instance and an existing Galaxy instance.

 > ### {% icon comment %} If you plan to use an existing Galaxy instance